Visit Chachapoyas, Peru

 Chachapoyas is now the capital of the Amazonas Department, which, despite its name, is a mountainous area.
 The department used to include the lowland regions east to the Brazilian border but, after the 1942 war with Ecuador, these low-lying sections became a new department of Loreto.

 The town is now a quiet, friendly town.
-It provides an excellent base for visiting the nearby ruins of Kuelap and has been called the "the archaeological capital of Peru".
-The traditional evening pastime of strolling around the Plaza de Armas is a favourite way of relaxing and socialising.
+It provides an excellent base for visiting the nearby ruins of Kuelap and has been called the "the archeological capital of Peru".
+The traditional evening pastime of strolling around the Plaza de Armas is a favorite way of relaxing and socializing.

-Our itineraries will give you suggestions for what is possible when you travel in Chachapoyas, and they showcase routes we know work particularly well.
-Treat them as inspiration, because your trip will be created uniquely by one of our specialists.
+This sample itinerary will give you an idea of what is possible when you travel in Chachapoyas, and showcases routes we know work particularly well.
+Treat this as inspiration, because your trip will be created uniquely by one of our specialists.

 Accommodation choices for Chachapoyas